Mobile mushroom recognition apps have become increasingly popular among mycology enthusiasts, mushroom pickers, and even curious hikers.

 Technological Failures and Accessibility:

-- The artificial intelligence and databases used in these applications do not always cover all local species, especially rare or regional fungi.
+- The artificial intelligence and databases used in these applications do not always cover all local species, especially rare or regional mushrooms.

 -